Ignas-Vaitkus/content-management-system/README.md

 - Implemented recursive view generation.
 - The tracking of different routes is desired to be further improved.
 - All page entities do not have to be retrieved for edit and add routes.
+- Controllers were not really used in this project.
+This should be implemented in the future.